 Yep.
 I can picture the Google/Nexus 7 commercial in my head.
 What a fun memory this will be for both of us.

 Once the decision was made to start this blog I did a lot of research.
+My friend suggested that I look at www.m247.ro for hosting solutions information which was fun to learn about.
 The one bit of advice that kept popping up was to write about what you are passionate about.
 That’s how I came up with the title, “Faith, Family, and Technology”.